MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 1. **Available**: The UI flows app is online and ready to run UI flows.

 1. **Running**: One or more UI flows are running on the machine.
-Any other UI flows that the backend sends to the target device will queue and wait its slot to run.
+Any other UI flows that Power Automate assigns to the target device will queue and wait its slot to run.

 1. **Fix connection to gateway**: The UI flow cloud service can’t reach the target device, likely because there is a problem with the gateway connection.
 To resolve this issue, go to the connection and confirm that the credentials you use are correct.